lesenelir/jtest/README.md

 ### Behavior Driven Development (BDD)

 First, develop the main logic, then write the test cases to test the important part.

+## Snapshot Testing

+> Snapshot testing is not for testing the logic, it is for testing the UI

+Avoid:

+- should not test big components

+Snapshot Testing:

+- Generate the dom structure of the component, then compare the dom structure with the different render result.

+Jest's snapshots aren't limited to recording the DOM structure; they can also capture any content that can be serialized, including plain text, JSON, and XML.